51 Pegasi b: Physical characteristics

 After its discovery, many teams confirmed the planet's existence and obtained more observations of its properties.
 It was discovered that the planet orbits the star in around four days.
 It is much closer to it than Mercury is to the Sun, moves at an orbital speed of 136 km/s, yet has a minimum mass about half that of Jupiter (about 150 times that of the Earth).
 At the time, the presence of a huge world so close to its star was not compatible with theories of planet formation and was considered an anomaly.
-However, since then, numerous other "hot Jupiters" have been discovered (such as 55 Cancri and τ Boötis), and astronomers are revising their theories of planet formation to account for them by studying orbital migration.
+However, since then, numerous other "hot Jupiters" have been discovered (such as those orbiting 55 Cancri and τ Boötis), and astronomers are revising their theories of planet formation to account for them by studying orbital migration.

 Assuming the planet is perfectly grey with no greenhouse or tidal effects, and a Bond albedo of 0.1, the temperature would be 1265 K. This is between the predicted temperatures of HD 189733 b and HD 209458 b (1180 K–1392 K), before they were measured.

 In the report of the discovery, it was initially speculated that 51 Pegasi b was the stripped core of a brown dwarf of a decomposed star and was therefore composed of heavy elements, but it is now believed to be a gas giant.
 It is sufficiently massive that its thick atmosphere is not blown away by the star's solar wind.

 51 Pegasi b probably has a greater radius than that of Jupiter despite its lower mass.
 This is because its superheated atmosphere must be puffed up into a thick but tenuous layer surrounding it.
 Beneath this, the gases that make up the planet would be so hot that the planet would glow red.
 Clouds of silicates may exist in the atmosphere.

 The planet is tidally locked to its star, always presenting the same face to it.

 The planet (with Upsilon Andromedae b) was deemed a candidate for aperture polarimetry by Planetpol.
 It is also a candidate for "near-infrared characterisation.... with the VLTI Spectro-Imager".